Crownpeak/Search-G2/README.md

 ## Realtime Indexing

-CrownPeak Search's Realtime Indexing provides a direct connection between the CrownPeak CMS & CrownPeak Search.
-This enables you to build Assets within the CrownPeak CMS for delivery directly to CrownPeak Search upon publication.
+Crownpeak Search's Realtime Indexing provides a direct connection between the Crownpeak CMS & Crownpeak Search.
+This enables you to build Assets within the Crownpeak CMS for delivery directly to Crownpeak Search upon publication.

 Realtime Indexing provides the following advantages:

 * Time-critical publications where traditional website crawling is too infrequent for content updates.
-* Storing and returning items that otherwise don't need pages that are published to the delivery environment (e.g. office locations when taking advantage of CrownPeak Search's geo-location capability).
+* Storing and returning items that otherwise don't need pages that are published to the delivery environment (e.g. office locations when taking advantage of Crownpeak Search's geo-location capability).
 * Indexing & querying protected content that cannot be deployed to the delivery environment for security reasons.
 * Choosing not to use site crawling at all.